 Session 8

-The lecture of the Notebook: Climate Strategy details simplified steps to build consistent and ambitious climate strategies for their Business Case.
+The Notebook lecture: Climate Strategy details simplified steps to build consistent and ambitious climate strategies for their Business Case.

-Over the following workshops, students choose a CO2 pathways as scenario, describe tangible daily behaviors in a low-carbon society, estimate market evolutions using the TCFD and build new value propositions compatible with low-carbon economies.
+Over the following workshops, students choose a CO2 pathway as a scenario, describe tangible daily behaviors in a low-carbon society, estimate market evolutions using the TCFD and build new value propositions compatible with low-carbon economies.

 Course Outline